esteinebrey/ScheduleBuilder/README.md

 <img src="pageDisplay/courseMaintenancePage_modifyCourses.PNG" />

+This is the default tab when Course Maintenance is pressed in the navigation bar.

 Similar to the Admin Page, admin users can add courses by filling out the modal that comes up from pressing the Add Course button.
 They can edit with a modal or delete a course by pressing the course's pencil or trash can icon.
+The edit modal will be pre-populated with the information of the row selected.

 By pressing the plus button next to a course, a modal will come up and the admin user can create a course offering for the course.

 <img src="pageDisplay/courseMaintenancePage_modifyOfferings.PNG" />